-Whether you are a California, New York State, or Washington, D.C.
-Employer facing a Hostile Work Environment claim against you by your employee, or you are an Employee who is filing a Hostile Work Environment claim yourself, it is crucial to hire an exceptional Employment Lawyer to guide you through the process as soon as possible so as to ensure you do not make any errors that will cost you your case and to ensure that your Hostile Work Environment Lawyer makes the most of your case’s strengths.
+Whether you are an Employer facing a Hostile Work Environment claim against you by your employee, or you are an Employee who is filing a Hostile Work Environment claim yourself, it is crucial to hire an exceptional Employment Lawyer to guide you through the process as soon as possible so as to ensure you do not make any errors that will cost you your case and to ensure that your Hostile Work Environment Lawyer makes the most of your case’s strengths.

-My Hostile Work Environment Law practice offers outstanding legal representation in Sexual Harassment and other Harassment and Hostile Work Environment cases throughout the Superior Courts of California, the Federal District Court for Northern District of California, the US Court of Appeals for the Ninth Circuit, the Trial Courts and Appellate Courts of New York State, and the Superior Court and Court of Appeals of Washington, D.C. whether such cases are brought by Employers or Employees.
+My Hostile Work Environment Law practice offers legal representation in Sexual Harassment and other Harassment and Hostile Work Environment cases, whether such cases are brought by Employers or Employees.

-As a California, New York, and Washington, D.C.
-Hostile Work Environment Attorney, I understand the importance of providing cutting-edge legal services for clients.
-I am prepared to help create a team of non-legal professionals to support your case from the start, including private investigators, forensic psychologists, security personnel, human resources consultants, sexual trauma therapists and experts, as well as courtroom professionals to maximize my representation of your case, including audio-visual discovery professionals, jury selection psychologists, and expert witnesses from industries ranging from IT, Biotech, Gaming, Fashion, Restaurant, Accountancy, Legal, Medical, Engineering, and Architecture, all focused on giving your lawsuit every possible advantage.
+As a Hostile Work Environment Attorney, I understand the importance of providing cutting-edge legal services for clients.
+I am eager to help create a team of non-legal professionals to support your case from the start, including private investigators, forensic psychologists, security personnel, human resources consultants, sexual trauma therapists and experts, as well as courtroom professionals to maximize my representation of your case, including audio-visual discovery professionals, jury selection psychologists, and expert witnesses from industries ranging from IT, Biotech, Gaming, Fashion, Restaurant, Accountancy, Legal, Medical, Engineering, and Architecture, all focused on giving your lawsuit every possible advantage.